scalameta/metals/docs/editors/sublime.md

 ## Goto symbol in workspace

-You can search for symbols in your dependency source using the command palette
+You can search for symbols in your dependency source using the command palette.

 ![workspace symbols](https://i.imgur.com/8X0XNi2.gif)